ufechner7/KiteUtils.jl/docs/src/functions.md

 ## Geometric calculations
 Calculate the elevation angle, the azimuth angle and the ground distance based on the kite position.
-In addition, calculate the heading angle, the heading vector, the asin and acos (safe versions), the cl and cd and the initial kite reference frame.
+In addition, calculate the heading angle, the heading vector, the asin and acos (safe versions) and the initial kite reference frame.
 ```@docs
 calc_elevation
 calc_azimuth
 calc_heading
 calc_course
 calc_heading_w
-cl_cd
 azimuth_east
 ground_dist
 acos2